microsoft/DeepDevDocs/tutorials/02 - Register Models/00-register-new-models.md

 # Register new model

 Registering a new model can be done through the model_registration endpoint (`PUT https://deepdev-api.microsoft.com/api/v1.0/model/{name}/{version}`).
+By default, the registered model is private, which means only you can see it.
+You can also declare it as public while registration so that everyone can see your model.
+View [Request](#request) section for more information.

+NOTE: Private models can not be seen by other users, but they still can be deployed.
+And the deployed model APIs are available universally.
+You may consider the inference APIs of private models as available but no one knows where to access.

 ## Prerequisites